 - It starts from where the users are currently at and provides them with a deep understanding of the reasons and aims behind the planned innovations.

-- This increases the probability of staff accepting the new software and the associated changes to processes, working methods and roles.
+- This increases the probability of staff accepting the new system and the associated changes to processes, working methods and roles.

 - Users can efficiently utilize the full extent of all relevant tool functions.